Commercial real estate in France: overview

 indoor electricity installation;

-A statement on natural and technological risks (état des risques naturels et technologiques) (ERNT).
+A statement on natural, mine and technological risks (état des risques naturels, miniers et technologiques) (ERNMT).

 An energy performance diagnosis (diagnostic de performance énergétique) (DPE).